-Gravity projects usually bring some problems with them:
+Gravity projects bring usually some problems with them.

 - They work with upper and lower indexes.

-- They need all their vector and tensor components to be written explicitly.
+- They want to write out all their vector and tensor components.

 - They have objects with many indexes.

 In all gravity problems we start with a metric tensor and as explained before, we have to specify all the tensor components.
 Because we will be working in 10 dimensions that means that we have to specify 100 components.
 Some of these components will be formulas with variables in them, and most of them will be zero.
 We will use a table to specify the metric tensor, and we will use a very special technique to fill the table.
-In principle we could fill this table with fill statements, but we will see many more tables in this project, some with thousands of non-zero elements and there we will not have much choice.
+In principle we could fill this table with fill statements, but we will see many more tables in this projects and there we will not have much choice.